 However, FTP and FTPS have been around for a long time, and there are still many devices and clients that only support FTP or FTPS.

 SSH2 File Transfer Protocol (SFTP)

-Despite the name, SFTP is a completely different protocol from traditional FTP.
-SFTP is a popular secure file transfer choice these days because of its robust security model and easier setup than FTP and FTPS.
+Despite the name, SFTP is an entirely different protocol from traditional FTP.
+SFTP is a popular secure file transfer choice because of its robust security model and more straightforward setup than FTP and FTPS.
 Unlike traditional FTP, SFTP runs over an SSH channel that provides security and integrity by default.
-SFTP is also considerably more firewall friendly than FTP because it only requires one port to establish a connection and carry out file operations.
+SFTP is also considerably more firewall-friendly than FTP because it only requires one port to establish a connection and carry out file operations.

 SFTP also has a more robust set of file transfer capabilities than FTP.
-There are well-defined and supported SFTP commands for file and directory access, file integrity checking, and file transfer resume capabilities.
-Many of these capabilities have been added on to FTP over the years, but they aren’t all well standardized, or widely supported.
+Well-defined and supported SFTP commands for file and directory access, file integrity checking, and file transfer resume capabilities exist.
+Many of these capabilities have been added to FTP over the years, but they aren’t all well-standardized or widely supported.